 Cash and Cash Equivalents.
 Cash equivalents consist of highly liquid investments with original maturities of three months or less.
 Carrying amount of cash and cash equivalents approximates its fair value.
-Cash and cash equivalents include \$0.4 million and \$3.5 million at December 31, 2023 and 2022, respectively, which were not immediately available for use.
+Cash and cash equivalents which were not immediately available for use is immaterial at December 31, 2024 and 2023.
 These consist primarily of cash balances held in escrow to secure various obligations of the Company.

 Inventories.
 Inventories are stated at the lower of cost or net realizable value ("NRV").
 Cost is determined by the first-in, firstout ("FIFO") and average cost methods (approximately 91% and 9%, respectively).
 In valuing inventory, the Company is required to make assumptions regarding the level of reserves required to value potentially obsolete or over-valued items at lower of cost or NRV.
 These assumptions require the Company to analyze the aging of and forecasted demand for its inventory, forecast future product sales prices, pricing trends and margins, and to make judgments and estimates regarding excess and obsolete ("E&O") inventory.
 Future product sales prices, pricing trends and margins are based on historical experience and actual orders received.
 The Company's judgments and estimates for E&O inventory are based on analysis of actual and forecasted usage.
 Valuation of used equipment taken in trade from customers requires the Company to use the best information available to determine the value of the equipment to potential customers.
 This value is subject to change based on numerous conditions.
 Inventory reserves are established taking into account age, frequency of use, or sale, and in the case of repair parts, installed base of machines.
 While calculations are made involving these factors, significant management judgment regarding expectations for future events is involved.
 Future events that could significantly influence the Company's judgment and related estimates include general economic conditions in markets where the Company's products are sold, new equipment price fluctuations, actions of the Company's competitors, including introduction of new products and technological advances, as well as new products and design changes the Company introduces.
 The Company makes adjustments to its inventory reserves based on identification of specific situations and increases its inventory reserves accordingly.
 As further changes in future economic or industry conditions occur, the Company may revise estimates that were used to calculate its inventory reserves.
-At December 31, 2023 and 2022, reserves for lower of cost or NRV, E&O inventory totaled \$70.5 million and \$61.0 million, respectively.
+At December 31, 2024 and 2023, reserves for lower of cost or NRV, E&O inventory totaled \$79 million and \$71 million, respectively.